Banna00747/fintech-application/README.md

 # Fintech Application (One Page)
 ## Available Scripts

-In the project directory, you can run:
+In the project directory, after installing all the packages from package.json file with
+### `npm install`

+you can run the project with by running the command with:

 ### `npm start`